Bill Sienkiewicz: Comics

 In 1988, he contributed to the Brought to Light graphic novel with writer Alan Moore.
 In 1990, Sienkiewicz and Moore published the first two issues of the uncompleted series Big Numbers.
 Sienkiewicz painted the Classics Illustrated adaptation of the novel Moby-Dick.

 Sienkiewicz was the subject of a 2008 full-length documentary/interview produced by Woodcrest Productions, The Creator Chronicles: Bill Sienkiewicz.

 In 2007, Sienkiewicz penciled 30 Days of Night: Beyond Barrow.
 In 2008, Sienkiewicz illustrated a story for The Nightmare Factory - Volume 2 graphic novel.
 That same year, he inked the Reign in Hell limited series for DC.
-In 2010–2012, he inked several issues of Neal Adams' Batman: Odyssey project for DC Comics.
+Between 2010 and 2012, he inked several issues of Neal Adams' Batman: Odyssey project for DC Comics.

 In October 2012, Sienkiewicz teamed with fellow artists Klaus Janson and David W. Mack on the eight-issue Marvel mini-series Daredevil: End of Days.
 Regarding the contrast in art styles, Sienkiewicz related that it was deliberate, in order to "give a very definite break from the "everyday reality" that Klaus' art is meant to portray, as well as the impression of a flashback."

 In June 2014, Sienkiewicz was the guest of honor at ceremony for the 2014 Inkwell Awards at HeroesCon in Charlotte, North Carolina.

 In April 2022, Sienkiewicz was reported among the more than three dozen comics creators who contributed to Operation USA's benefit anthology book, Comics for Ukraine: Sunflower Seeds, a project spearheaded by IDW Publishing Special Projects Editor Scott Dunbier, whose profits would be donated to relief efforts for Ukrainian refugees resulting from the February 2022 Russian invasion of Ukraine.
 Sienkiewicz would provide one of the covers to the softcover edition of the book.